daleal/symmetric/README.md

     return a + b
 ```

+### Querying API endpoints

-To give the parameters to the function, all we need to do is send a `json` body with the name of the parameters as key.
+To give parameters to a function, all we need to do is send a `json` body with the names of the parameters as keys.
 Let's see how!
 Run `python module.py` and send a `GET` request to `http://127.0.0.1:5000/add`, now using the `requests` module.

 ```python
 import requests